 Special attractions: Amboli falls, Shirgaonkar point, Hiranya Keshi temple, Nangartas falls and Madhavgad fort.

-Further Read: New Year In Goa On A Budget In 2021
+Further Read: Enjoy A Great New Year In Goa On A Budget

 Panjim is the ideal place for art and nature lovers.
 It exudes art literally.
 With its numerous architectural marvels and decorative neighbourhoods, it seems to have inspired a lot of people to pursue a similar profession, that is to take up any form of art that influences daily life and practice and nurture it as a hobby.
 So, to explore its cultural side, make sure you visit all the rich art galleries and cafeterias.
 Now, don’t think too much and plan a trip to Goa and head to these places near Panjim!